kpegion/SubX/README.md

 # Matlab

-  getSubXFieldsIRI.m -- A sample matlab program for getting SubX 2-D Fields
+V1/ - contains version 1 of the Matlab codes for getting the SubX data from the IRI Data Library getSubXFieldsIRI.m -- A sample matlab program for getting SubX 2-D Fields

-  Modify variables at the top listed as variables to be modified by user

-  External Codes used by getSubXFieldsIRI.m

-  nctime2datestrdaily.m

-  setupNetCDF3D.m

-  writeNetCDFGlobalAtts.m

-  writeNetCDFData3D.m

-  getFillValue.m

-  These files must be in the same directory as getSubXFieldsIRI.m or placed in a directory that is in your Matlab search path.
-For further information on setting up the Matlab search path, see the "What is the Matlab Search Path" http://www.mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html
+V2/ - contains version 2, which consists of getSubXFieldsIRI.m and additional programs for processing the SubX data into ensemble means, calculating climatologies, and calculating anomalies of the ensemble means.

  # NCL

   getSubXFieldsIRI.ncl -- A sample ncl program for getting SubX 2-D fields